 According to Villamin et al. (1994), the nine characteristics of Suggestopedia are the following:

-5. Native language translation is used in order to get the clear meanings of words in the target language.
+- Native language translation is used to get the precise meanings of words in the target language.

-6. Communication takes place in the conscious and subconscious of the learners.
+- Communication takes place in the conscious and subconscious of the learners.
 The former is about the linguistic message.
-It is where the students pay attention to a dialogue that is being read, while the latter is where the music is played as a background.
-Music suggests that learning is easy.
+The students pay attention to a dialogue that is being read, while the latter is where the music is played as a background.
+The piece suggests that learning is easy.

-8. The emphasis of teaching is more on content.
-Errors made by students are tolerated at the beginning of the lesson but in the later part, the correct forms are used by the teachers.
+- The emphasis of teaching is more on content.
+Students’ errors are tolerated at the beginning of the lesson, but the teachers use the correct forms later.

-9. No formal tests are given, but the evaluation is done during the normal in-class performance.
+- No formal tests are given, but the evaluation is done during the typical in-class performance.

 If you are a teacher or mentor, you may use the following activities using the Suggestopedia method.

-After that, ask them to create their own dialogues on how people should take care of the environment.
-But in their dialogues they have to remember their roles.
-If one assumes to be a bird, his/her point of view and dialogues should be like a bird, and not as a human being.
+After that, ask them to create their dialogues on how people should take care of the environment.
+But in their conversations, they have to remember their roles.
+If one assumes to be a bird, his/her point of view and dialogues should be like a bird, not as a human being.

-2. Choose a story.
-Practice reading the story with emotions or feeling.
+Choose a story.
+Practice reading the story with emotions or feelings.
 Then, choose appropriate background music for the story.
 It would be best if you prepare it in advance.